junkdog/tachyonfx/README.md

     .with_cell_selection(CellFilter::FgColor(Light2.into()))
 ```

-CellFilters can be combined to form complex selection criteria.
+`CellFilter`s can be combined to form complex selection criteria.

 ```rust
 // apply effect to cells on the outer border of the area